EricHislop/CodeChallenge/README.md

  - startDate
  - endDate

-Using the **JSON dataset** that we have provided in the repository, create functions that return:
+USe the **JSON dataset** that we have provided in the repository.

 #### Task Group 1
+create functions that return:
  - All users from a particular city

  - All users from a particular company (a user of a company is a user that has the same email domain.
-E.g john@getproperly.com and company@getproperly.com)
+E.g for john@getproperly.com and company@getproperly.com "getproperly.com" is the email domain)

- - All users from Free tier subscription which have more than 10 properties
+ - All users from Free tier subscription which have more than 6 properties

  - All users from Premium tier subscription which have less than 4 properties

  - All users that live in a different city than their properties

 #### Task Group 2
- - After creating the functions, expose them in a restful application and create a dashboard displaying the results

-Assignment for pair programming
- - How to limit the users that live in a different city to just use premium subscription?

 create a function that return:
  - All bookings for a **given period** (start and end dates).
     - The bookings returned should have the startDate and endDate formated to dd/MM/YYYY HH:mm using the property timeZone.
     - The **given period** is also provided in the Property timeZone.

+- All bookings longer or equal to 25 days.

+- All bookings shorter or equal to 3 days.

+- All Properties with Bookings with 1 day or less between bookings

+ - With the functions created expose them in a restful application and create a dashboard (simple UI) to display the results

+#### Task Group 3

+Assignment for pair programming
+ - How to limit the users that live in a different city to just use premium subscription?

 ## FAQ
-1 -  Where can I find the city?
+1 -  Where can I find the city for Property and User?
-Hint: Location field contains the GPS location :)
+Use the GPS location provided.

-2 -